jqnatividad/qsv/README.md

   (link time optimization, opt-level, codegen-units, panic=abort, etc.).
 This is why we only have nightly release builds for select platforms
   (the platform of GitHub's action runners), as we need access to the "native hardware" and cannot cross-compile stdlib to other platforms.
 * set `panic=abort` - removing panic-handling/formatting and backtrace code, making for smaller binaries.
-* set `RUSTFLAGS=-C target-cpu=native` to enable use of additional CPU-level features.
 * enables unstable/nightly features on `regex` and `rand` crates, that unlock performance/SIMD features on those crates.

 Despite the 'unstable' label, these binaries are actually quite stable, given how [Rust is made](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html),